 Generally feeling stuck, lost and scared that you will never be married or have children.
 You can’t shake the feeling that no time is left on your biological clock and there is something you need to do about it!

 What to Do: First, acknowledge and accept the truth of time and where your body is at.
 Do not compare yourself to others.
 Do not judge yourself.
 But do take responsibility for your own emotions, asking “what do I need”?
 Be clear about your personal goals, yet, find a way to flow with the river of life.
-Panic will steer your course in very different directions than you intend.
+Panic only steers your course in very different directions than you intend.
 For me, meditation and dance assisted with steering my course in a fluid and direct way.
 By looking inside and shifting away from habitual patterns, my feet carried me gracefully to my current husband and daughter.
 If you have a favorite practice that gets you in the zone – do it!
 Rollerblade, dance, run, surf, garden, drum, walk…if you don’t have one or aren’t quite getting in the zone, explore new practices!

 You may be single, married to someone who does not want children or in a relationship that isn’t moving at the pace you feel it should be.
 You feel like your biological clock is not in sync with your relationship status.

 Typically you will be in your late twenties to early forties with no children when you become aware of your biological clock.
 Also, older women may feel sad and grieve as the bodies’ reproductive system continues to shift.

-What to Do (Age 40+): Consider the options, staying open to possibilities you had not considered.
+- What to Do (Age 40+): Consider the options, staying open to possibilities you had not considered.
 Remember, as long as the cycle is still cycling, it is still possible for you to have a child.
 I’ve met women in their 50s who have had a child.
 Weigh the pros, cons and risks with your heartfelt desires.
 Your values and how you feel about foster care and adoption can be considered at this time.
-Maybe you decide to move closer to your nieces and nephews to spend more time with them.
+Maybe you will decide to move closer to your nieces and nephews to spend more time with them.
 There may be a creative project or an organization that you’d like to birth into being!

-Generally, it is good for women to have their first child before they are in their 40s.
+- What to Do (Age 36-39): Rather than fight the beat of your biological clock you can work with the tempo of your biological clock.
+If you deeply desire having a child and are in a relationship, then it’s time to move forward.
+Generally, it’s good for women to have their first child before they are in their 40s.
 Even if you will have your second child in your 40s that is okay!
-However, it is time to move on planning your first child.
+However, it’s time to move on planning your first child.
 If you do not have a person to have a baby with, consider the options, staying open to possibilities you had not considered.
 Your values and how you feel about foster care, adoption and sperm donation can be considered at this time.
 Maybe there is a good friend you can have a child with or a relationship where you can be a step-parent.
 This is a time to choose how, who or what you mother.